New York Mets: Radio

 Howie Rose has been the Mets' primary radio play-by-play announcer since 2004, and has been partnered with former Brooklyn Cyclones play-by-play announcer Keith Raad since 2023.
-Patrick McCarthy, the son of former Mets radio voice and current Philadelphia Phillies television broadcaster Tom McCarthy, has served as the host of the radio pre- and post-game shows since 2023, in addition to providing play-by-play for select games.
+Pat McCarthy, the son of former Mets radio voice and current Philadelphia Phillies television broadcaster Tom McCarthy, has served as the host of the radio pre- and post-game shows since 2023, in addition to providing play-by-play for select games.

 As of late August 2024, Mets radio broadcasts are produced by Audacy, Inc. on the Mets Radio Network, airing locally on WHSQ 880 AM and nationally on the Audacy Mets Radio streaming service.
 Mets games have aired over the 880 AM frequency since 2019, when the station was still known as WCBS-AM.
 Spanish-language broadcasts are aired on WINS-FM-HD2 featuring Max Perez-Jimenez and Nestor Rosario, along with MLB.tv and SNY's second audio program channels.
 They had previously been on WEPN 1050.
 It was formerly broadcast on WQBU-FM 92.7, Que Buena from 2020 to 2021.
 Both English and Spanish broadcasts are also aired on the Audacy internet radio service.

 The Mets' previous radio flagship was WOR from 2014 to 2018.
 The Mets were previously carried by WFAN, which inherited the team's broadcast rights from WHN when it took over its frequency in 1987, and in later years by WFAN-FM which simulcasted the AM signal.
 In 2019, coinciding with their move to WCBS, the Mets abruptly stopped syndicating its games to other stations outside the New York City area, effectively shutting down the New York Mets Radio Network.